w84death/game12-asm/docs/GDD.md

 ### Interaction modes
 Use cursor to move over map.
 Press spacebar, if cursor is:
-- near rail trakcs -> expand tracks
+- near rail tracks -> expand tracks
-- on the tracks -> build station (if horizontal/vertical)
+- on the (straight) tracks -> build station
-- on the foudation -> selec building to build
+- on the station extension (near station) -> select building to build
 - on building -> settings
 - on switch -> flip switch
+- on foundation (base) -> select building to build
 TAB - toggle mini map view
 ESC - back to menu